AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 ### Serve Avatars via CloudFront

+Amazon CloudFront is a web service that gives businesses and web application developers an easy and cost effective way to distribute content with low latency and high data transfer speeds.

+Find below the steps for creating a distribution in CloiudFront:

 - Search for CloudFront amongst AWS Services.
 Then, navigate to the screen and click on **Create distribution**
 - For **Origin domain**, choose the name with a prefix of *assets* under *Amazon S3*.
 This automatically populates the **Origin Name**
 - Select **Origin access control settings (recommended)** as **Origin access**